A complete step-by-step guide to integrate WordPress SAML SSO with Keycloak for secure Single Sign-On authentication.

-By following this step-by-step guide, you’ll streamline the Keycloak WordPress Login process, enabling users to access your WordPress site securely with their existing Keycloak accounts.
+By following this step-by-step guide, you’ll simplify the Keycloak WordPress Login process, enabling users to access your WordPress site securely with their existing Keycloak accounts.
 Whether you’re just starting with Single Sign-On (SSO) or looking to enhance your current Keycloak WordPress Login integration, this guide has everything you need.
-With a properly configured setup, you’ll provide a secure, reliable, and seamless login experience for your users while improving the overall efficiency of your WordPress site.

 To connect your WordPress site with Keycloak, you’ll need to install a WordPress SAML SSO plugin.
 Here’s how: